SECAD Sustainable Food Training Programme

-- Networking opportunities with food businesses
+- Networking opportunities with other businesses

-- Sustainability – The What and The How (To include green finance and green procurement)
+- Sustainability – The What and The How (to include green finance and green procurement)

 - Our Food and Our Environment

-- Resource Efficiency (Managing energy, water and waste)
+- Resource Efficiency (managing energy, water and waste)

 - Climate Change – Measure your Carbon Footprint